List of Charlie and the Chocolate Factory characters: Officer Affable

 Officer Affable (portrayed by Kobna Holdbrook-Smith) is a character in Wonka.

 Officer Affable is a police officer who works under the chief of police.
 When the police shut down Wonka's chocolate sale and confiscate his coins, Officer Affable allowed him to keep one coin.
 Throughout the film, Officer Affable and his fellow police officers assisted the Chief of Police in trying to catch Wonka.
 Officer Affable's concern about the police focusing on solving the unsolved crimes was turned away by the chief of police.
 When the Chocolate Cartel's actions were exposed by Wonka and Noodle, Officer Affable finds his boss' name in the ledger many times and has his fellow police officers arrest him.
-During the credits, the Oompa Loompa Lofty showed Officer Affable leading the arrest of Mrs. Scrubbit and Bleacher where they find them changed by the Yeti Sweat that they consumed when attempting to hide the evidence of their involvement with the Chocolate Cartel.
+During the credits, the Oompa Loompa Lofty showed Officer Affable leading the arrest of Mrs. Scrubbit and Bleacher where they find them changed by the Yeti Sweat and the different "poisons" that they consumed when attempting to hide the evidence of their involvement with the Chocolate Cartel.
 As Mrs. Scrubbit and Bleacher are being arrested, Officer Affable states that they will be going away for a long time.